sd2020spring/DepthProject-jackie-rohil/README.md

 ```python
 self.thread = Thread(target=self.update, args=())
 ```
 The first line sets a buffer size of 2, which is quite small.
 This means that only two frames are stored and the rest are dropped.
 This would not be ideal for a video streaming application, because it would mean that frames would be dropped (parts of the video would be skipped), but for an application like ours that requires live video, it is acceptable if some frames are dropped if that reduces the time it takes to build up the buffer.
 The second line sets up multithreading, which allows multiple processes to run simultaneously.
 We placed our update function, which read each frame, on a separate thread from the rest of the constantly running while loop, which, among other things, created the HSV mask, displayed the mask and frame windows, and attempted to detect a rectangle.
 This sped up our program because it allowed methods to start running before other methods finished running.
+To see the code that helped us fix our lag, click [here](https://stackoverflow.com/questions/58293187/opencv-real-time-streaming-video-capture-is-slow-how-to-drop-frames-or-get-sync).

+To see the program we based our mask creation, contour detection, and shape detection off of, click [here](https://pysource.com/2018/12/29/real-time-shape-detection-opencv-with-python-3/)

 ## Setup and Overall System
 Here is a flow diagram of our setup that gives an overview of the different steps that the program must take in order to run the game.